 How long the test takes

 The test will take about an hour.

 How It Feels

 You will feel no discomfort from the X-rays.
-The X-ray table may feel hard and the room may be cool.
 You may find that the positions you need to hold are uncomfortable.

 You will feel a brief sting when the needle is inserted into the vein in your arm.
 When the contrast material is injected, you may feel slight burning in your arm and flushing throughout your body.
 You may also notice a salty or metallic taste in your mouth.